 Polished concrete offers a lot of opportunity, but it is not an easy, simple floor to produce.
 It requires a lot of knowledge, a lot of management and a lot of efficiency.
 It requires a lot of consideration.

 There are also personal issues that need to be considered by your whole family, your labor force, and their families.
 How much do you want to travel?
 How much time do you want to spend away from home?
-How many weekends and evenings and holidays is your family willing to sacrifice?
+And, how many weekends and evenings and holidays is your family willing to sacrifice?
 It is better to address these things up front, so you don’t end up with a capital investment you aren’t efficiently utilizing.
 And you don’t need your trained labor walking off important jobs because they have personally had enough.

 Continual education is also very important.
 This is a new and fast-changing industry.
 Always keep yourself up to date on new players in the industry, new products, and the points of view of as many people as you can access.
 This is an industry where the people who know the most will do the best.
 Talk to everybody.
 Read everything.
 Do your own homework.
 If you are investing in the stock market, it is not wise to just trust your broker or to just take the word of the company that issues the stock.
 You have to do your own research, or you won’t make a lot of money.
 This is no different.